 - Shared tally spreadsheet – for real-time updates in the field

-- 2021 Carpinteria CBC – eBird trip report
+- 2022 Carpinteria CBC – eBird trip report for the count itself

 - Count circle map – the boundaries of our count circle

 - eBird: Main eBird web site, eBird data entry app, a good how-to video on using eBird for data entry, eBird Essentials course

 Previous Carpinteria CBCs: